minostro/minostro.github.io/_posts/2015-06-07-heap-vs-stack.markdown

 int* foo() {
   //array will be allocated on the stack, thus it will *NOT*
-  //survive stack-frame livespan.
+  //survive stack-frame lifecycle.
   int array[10];
   return fill_array(array, 10);
 }

 int* righ_foo() {
   //array will be allocated on the heap, thus it will
-  //survive stack-frame livespan.
+  //survive stack-frame lifecycle.
   int* array = malloc(10 * sizeof(int));
   return fill_array(array, 10);
 }